Technorely/tendermint/docs/interviews/tendermint-bft.md

 it might happen that during a short period of time, this doesn't hold.
 If this doesn't hold and you depend on this for correctness of your protocol, you will have a fork.
-So the partially synchronous protocol, most of them like Tendermint, they don't depend on the timing assumption from the internet for correctness.
+So the partially synchronous protocol, most of them like Tenderely, they don't depend on the timing assumption from the internet for correctness.
 This is where we state: safety always.
 So we never make a fork no matter how bad our estimates about the internet communication delays are.
 We'll never make a fork, but we do make some assumptions, and these assumptions are